nanlovescan/nansheng.github.io/_pages/about.md

 <!-- - I am broadly interested in performing **numerical analysis** and developing **scientific computing** tools for problems arising in natural sciences.
 Specifically, I am an expert in developing fundamental theories, advanced and robust computational methods, as well as practical and sophisticated software to solve the **quantum many-body problem** and to predict the behaviors of matter of scientific and technological interest.
 For more details, please see the [Research](/research) page. -->

-- I am currently a graduate student in theoretical chemistry at the University of Chicago, working with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo).
-I will be joining Stanford University as a graduate student in computational and mathematical engineering this fall.
+- I am currently a graduate student in Theoretical Chemistry at the University of Chicago, working with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo).
+I will be joining Stanford University as a graduate student in Computational and Mathematical Engineering this fall.

 <!-- I will move to Stanford University as a PhD student in Computational and Mathematical Engineering starting this fall, advised by Prof. Lexing Ying. -->